confile/J2Objc-Sample/README.md

 * **Header Search Paths:** add /usr/local/j2objc/include
 * **Library Search Paths:** /usr/local/j2objc/lib

-You’ll also need to install Firebase.framework.
-[Grab the latest copy of it from firebase.com](https://www.firebase.com/docs/ios-quickstart.html) and drag a copy into your frameworks folder.

 Go to the Build Phases tab for the NumberIncrementer target and look at the “Compile Sources” phase.
 You should see various .java files listed here such as Firebase.java and NumberIncrementer.java.
 You are going to need to keep this list up to date whenever you create a new java file in the shared project if you want it to get compiled.
 Also look at the “Link Binary with Libraries” section.
 Add the following libraries to be linked:

-* Firebase.framework
 * libicucore.dylib
 * libc++.dylib
 * CFNetwork.framework